 It’s the “hot” diet among celebrities these days — the ketogenic (keto) diet.
 If you want to lose weight, this may be the diet you want to try, particularly if other methods haven’t worked.

 However, what exactly is the keto diet?
-If you want to try it, how can you get started?
+Moreover, if you want to try it, how can you get started?

 Where Did the Keto Diet Originate?

 The keto diet was first introduced as a way to help pediatric patients with seizure disorders.
 Doctors would use the diet in those patients who had not responded well to medications, in the hopes of helping them to enjoy life with fewer seizures.